EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 - Confirmed working with most MSFVenom x86 encoders.

 Known Compatibility Issues
 - When used with MSFVenom Shikata_ga_nai encoder, has an unexplained tendency to overwrite the EIP.
-This may just be a debugger issue, as I have never encountered this problem using any other encoder or shellcode.
+This may just be a debugger issue, as I have never encountered this problem using any other encoder or shellcode. - Not sure if this is still applicable, code has been rewritten.

 Default (immutable) badchars: ```0x00,0x01-0x20 (includes 0x0d and 0x0a),0x3a,0x3f,0x40,0x2e,0x80-0xFF```

 # Coming Soon
+- For opt_encoder.py - ability to remove all default badchars besides 0x0a,0x0d, and 0x00.
+Use at your own risk.
 - ~~Optimize BUGTREE's algorith to use the minimum number of subtraction instructions~~ implemented as a second python file
 - ~~Fix -n and -a conflict~~ fixed
 - ~~Verbosity settings~~ implemented